 When we receive a complaint, we take the following steps;

-If you are not satisfied with the outcome of your complaint, you can contact the Office of the Ombudsman of Ontario at:
+If you are not satisfied with the outcome of your complaint, you can contact the Patient Ombudsman: